-How can I get rid of that ammonia smell in the stall?
+Get rid of that ammonia smell in a horse’s stall

-We all know that familiar smell of ammonia - it makes your lungs ache and your eyes water.
-Sometimes, you only catch a brief wiff, and other times you must leave the area!
-Now imagine being locked in a room with it, and then eating your dinner off the floor right next to it.
+We all know that familiar smell of ammonia smell in a horse’s stall – it makes your lungs ache and your eyes water.
+Sometimes, you only catch a brief whiff, and other times you must leave the area!
+Now imagine being locked in a room with that horrible ammonia smell, and then eating your dinner off the floor right next to it.

 Would you want to eat next to a spot of ammonia smell?

-You may also consider adding a stall freshener under your bedding to soak up the urine.
+- You may also consider adding a stall freshener under your bedding to soak up the urine.
 In the past, lime (calcium hydroxide) was commonly used for this purpose, although that stuff is horribly dangerous and poisonous.
-Sweet PDZ is a natural stall refresher that soaks up the ammonia AND is safe for you, your horse, your chickens, your barn cat.
+Zeolites are a natural stall refresher that soaks up the ammonia AND is safe for you, your horse, your chickens, and your barn cat.

-You can also try using wood pellets under bedding, these are super absorbent and create an easy to clean urine spot.
-(Think of it as clumping cat litter.
+- You can also try using wood pellets under bedding, these are super absorbent and create an easy-to-clean urine spot.
+Think of it as clumping cat litter.
 You also have dozens of bedding choices (read more about them here) that may work better.
-My favorite are the wood pellets to soak up any urine, covered in shavings for awesome cush factor.
+My favorite is the wood pellets to soak up any urine, covered in shavings for awesome cush factor.
 You still will need to control the ammonia odor, even with the best combo of shavings.

 Your horse’s lungs will thank you for the efforts!